-Why is it critically important to understand all of the implications in the distinction between intuition and the intellect?
+Why is it critical to understand all the implications related to distinguishing between intuition and the intellect?
 The work of Charles Darwin (1809-1882) and its subsequent influence will help answer that question.
 Let’s begin by setting the context.
 The nineteenth century Western worldview was dominated by an almost worshipful attitude toward science and the closely associated human intellect.
 Humankind was the superior animal gifted with the capacity for “reason.”
 Darwin’s On the Origin of Species was published in the middle of that century (1859).

 How Darwin’s theories or at least ideas attributed to him were used to justify the behavior of the false self illustrate the importance of our worldview in determining human behavior.
 Darwin’s suppositions related to human evolution had an enormous influence on Western institutions and both individual and collective human behavior.
 “Some used Darwinism to attack organized religion; others used it to justify racism, imperialism, and militarism [and unfortunately] his ideas were misunderstood and misapplied by others who sought to justify man’s inhumanity to man.”

 No matter what the intellectual achievements of humanity might be, in P-B they will often be expressed in a self-destructive way.
 “Herbert Spencer, for example, in his ten-volume Synthetic Philosophy (1860-1896), in which he coined the phrase Social Darwinism, applied Darwin’s findings to virtually every aspect of human society.
 Spencer stated that within a society groups compete with each other and superior groups naturally dominate inferior groups.
 Thus, Social Darwinism maintained that exploitation, nationalism, bigotry, and racism had been validated by science.”
 Social Darwinism entered the human narrative and provided the rationale for some of the worst human behaviors for the following hundred years.